ow-mods/owml/docs/content/pages/guides/prepatchers.md

 Due to the nature of prepatchers, the manager cannot undo changes made by them.
 This means the game will continue to be modified even if the mod is uninstalled or disabled.

-The manager will try it's best to warn the user of this.
+The manager will try its best to warn the user of this.
 If your mod has prepatcher and is disabled or uninstalled the manager will show a dialog explaining that your mod has modified game files in an irreversible way and encourages them to validate the game files.